-Dr. Lowe reviewed Derek’s medical records and thought him a good candidate for a novel procedure call a total pancreatectomy with autologous islet-cell transplantation, or TPAICT.
+The doctor reviewed Derek’s medical records and thought him a good candidate for a novel procedure call a total pancreatectomy with autologous islet-cell transplantation, or TPAICT.

 Children’s is one of only a very few centers in the United States with the expertise to offer TPAICT to children with acute recurrent or chronic pancreatitis.
 Highly skilled surgeons first remove the patient’s pancreas.
 (That’s the “pancreatectomy” part of the procedure).